shaoqisz/state_machine_computing/README.md

     return True
 ```

-2. Configure the Python file in the Custom Matter.
+2. Configure this `Python` file in the Custom Matter of the `Configure`.

 ### Usage